What your DevOps team will look like in 3 years

 The nowadays of DevOps

 Today, with the evolution of DevOps, the goal is supporting a continuous delivery pipeline.
-Operations department has been adopting so many of the techniques used by developers to support more agile and responsive processes that we’re seeing a kind of DevOps evolution aimed at further differentiation of main DevOps roles:
+Operations department has been adopting so many of the techniques used by developers to support more agile and responsive processes that we’re seeing a kind of DevOps evolution aimed at further differentiation of:

 - Site Reliability Engineer or SRE — the DevOps talent specializing in designing resilient, easily scalable and cost-effective infrastructures for your products and services